 Red pandas do not make good pets because they are endangered wild animals.
 For this reason, it is illegal to own one.
 Besides, red pandas are much happier lounging in lush trees of their natural habitat in the Himalayan mountains of Asia.
 They have big paws, long claws, and flexible ankles that help them climb with ease.

-Another reason you don’t want a red panda pet is because of how often they release stinky scents.
+Another reason you don’t want a red panda pet is because of how often they release pungent scents.
 Scent-marking is when an animal urinates or releases a scent onto a surface.
 Red pandas have scent glands located near the anus and between the toes.
 They mark their territory via urine or unpleasant scents to ward off predators like snow leopards.

 Are Red Pandas Related to Panda Bears?